RISE-Maritime/keelson/README.md

 For convenience, extensions should:
 * be named as: `keelson-<extension_type>-<extension_name>`, for example `keelson-connector-mavlink`
-* add a topic `keelson-<extension_type>` to its repository to be visible

-simply other docker images, using the `porla` image as the base image, adding other binaries/command-line tools accessible to the end user.
-For examples, see https://github.com/topics/porla-extension

-Generally, for convenience and to avoid confusion, extensions to `porla` should:
-* be named as `porla-<extension-name>`
-* add the topic `porla-extension` to the repository to be visible in [#keelson-message](https://github.com/topics/keelson-message), [#keelson-interface](https://github.com/topics/keelson-interface) and [#keelson-connector](https://github.com/topics/keelson-connector) respectively.
+* add a [Github topic](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) `keelson-<extension_type>` to its repository to be visible in [#keelson-message](https://github.com/topics/keelson-message), [#keelson-interface](https://github.com/topics/keelson-interface) and [#keelson-connector](https://github.com/topics/keelson-connector) respectively.